PreMiD/Localization/dev/presence/metadata.md

             },
             "title": "DISPLAY TITLE",
             "icon": "FONTAWESOME FREE ICON",
-            "value": "\"%song\" by %artist", //Putting in a string will make the setting an input one, where you can use a custom input.
+            "value": "\"%song%\" by %artist%", //Putting in a string will make the setting an input one, where you can use a custom input.
-            "placeholder": "use %song or %artist" //When input is empty it will show this grayed out },
+            "placeholder": "use %song% or %artist%" //When input is empty it will show this grayed out },
         {
             "id": "ID",